 "In many ways the Midland WR120 is the Cadillac of weather radios."

 Best for Campers, Hikers, and Backpackers: iRonsnow IS-088+ Solar Hand-Crank Radio at Amazon

 "It will accommodate any other eventuality you may encounter in the wild."

-Best for Traveling: C Crane CC Skywave Portable Travel Radio at Amazon
+Best for Traveling: C Crane CC Skywave Portable Travel Radio at REI

 "The perfect way to keep abreast all things threatening."

 Best for Portability: Midland HH50 Pocket Weather Radio at Amazon

 "A quick way to check the weather conditions while exploring the backcountry by foot, bike, horse, or boat."